cameraui/docs/detection/ai-backends.md

 ## Camera detection as a second opinion

-A person who is in view only for a moment, behind a fence or a clothesline, needs more than one sighting before detection counts it; a single glimpse is dropped as a flicker.
-If the camera also detects objects on its own (a camera plugin that reports people or vehicles, like the Reolink plugin or ONVIF analytics) while a backend here does the actual detection, the camera's report confirms that glimpse: the same kind of object at the same moment is enough, and the card shows the picture of the glimpse.
-The camera's report never creates a detection by itself, and nothing has to be set up for it.
+Detection needs more than one sighting, so a person seen only for a moment (behind a fence or a clothesline) is dropped as a flicker.
+If the camera also detects objects on its own (a camera plugin that reports people or vehicles, like the Reolink plugin or ONVIF analytics) while a backend here does the detection, a camera report of the same kind of object at the same moment confirms that glimpse, and the card shows its picture.
+The camera's report never creates a detection by itself.
+Nothing to set up.

 ## What you get